cpvrlab/SLProject_doc/Introduction.md

 A node can be transformed (translated, rotated and scaled) in 3D-space.
 <ul>
     <li>
-        SLLightSphere and SLLightRect are from SLNode derived and define lights that can be placed and directed in space.
+        SLLightDirect, SLLightSpot and SLLightRect are from SLNode derived and define lights that can be placed and directed in space.
     </li>
     <li>
         SLCamera that defines the view to the scene.
+The scene can have multiple cameras but only one can be active for the scene view.
     </li>
 </ul>
 </p>